7 Foods That Make Your Period Worse

 Does your period leave you looking more bloated than a pufferfish that just guzzled a gallon of water?
 Your love for all things salty may be to blame.
-"In the days leading up to your period, your body begins storing sodium and fluids.
-And when you're already bloated, eating high-salt food will only result in more water retention," warns Smith.
-If you're hankering for salty deliciousness if too hard to ignore, pair it with an extra cup of water (or better yet, some slimming detox water) and a second food that's a natural diuretic (like asparagus, parsley, beets, lettuce, and ginger).
-Looking for low-sodium alternatives to some of your favorite treats can be another effective way to keep your stomach flat.
+“In the days leading up to your period, your body begins storing sodium and fluids—and when you’re already bloated, eating high-salt foods will only result in more water retention,” warns Smith.
+If your hankering for salty deliciousness is too hard to ignore, pair it with an extra cup of water (or better yet, some slimming detox water) and a second food that’s a natural diuretic (like asparagus, parsley, beets, lettuce, and ginger).
+Looking for low-sodium alternatives to some of your favorite foods can be another effective way to keep your stomach flat, especially during your period.

 When you’re craving fries…